gbroder24/body-and-mind/README.md

 ### Acknowledgements

 My Mentor Alan Bushell for providing me with positive and encouraging feedback.
-My Cohort Facilitator Amy Richardson for addressing any queries i had at weekly Standups.
+My Cohort Facilitator Amy Richardson for addressing any queries I had at weekly Standups.